batfish/pybatfish/docs/source/formats.md

 just make sure that the output is NOT in XML format (first command) and that definitions are not truncated (second command).

-## Batfish data formats
+## Supplemental data format

-### Host JSON files
+You can provide additional data to Batfish to enhance the model of your network or model devices whose configuration is not available.

+### Modeling hosts

-The host JSON files contain basic information about the hosts attached to the network, including their names, a pointer to their iptables configuration file, and their interfaces.
-An example file is:
+The host files enable you to model end hosts in the network by providing information about their names, a pointer to their iptables configuration file, and their interfaces.
+An example host file is:

 ```json
 {